 We all have a responsibility to keep ourselves and each other safe at work.

 Hazard assessments and controls help build safe and healthy workplaces.
-They are at the core of every organization’s occupational health and safety management system.
+They are at the core of every organization’s workplace health and safety management system.

 The hazard assessment and control process provides a consistent approach for employers and workers to identify and control hazards in the workplace.
 It allows everyone to focus their efforts in the right areas, and to develop policy, procedures, worker training, inspections, emergency response plans and other prevention programming and activities specific to the hazards at their worksites.